Think you'll be able to earn a decent income while saving big bucks on daycare and keeping your spotless home running smoothly? Better think twice

 Thinking of making the leap to working from home?
 Read on for a good hard look at what that might entail.

-Reality “That’s fine if you don’t need to sleep,” quips Karen Kerk-Courtney, who has run an organic skin care company out of her home in Thunder Bay, Ont., for the last three years.
+Reality: “That’s fine if you don’t need to sleep,” quips Karen Kerk-Courtney, who has run an organic skincare company out of her home in Thunder Bay, Ont., for the last three years.
 “I realized very early that I couldn’t get a day’s worth of work done during a one-hour nap.”
-You can check email and run errands with young children around, but serious concentration or in-depth phone calls require kid-free time.
+You can check email and run errands with young children, but serious concentration or in-depth phone calls require kid-free time.

 Illusion: You can do housework during the day.

-Reality Dust and grocery shop at your own risk: Domesticity can eat away at your worktime and leave you with little income.
+Reality: Dust and grocery shopping at your own risk: Domesticity can eat away at your work time and leave you with little income.
 But it’s tempting when you’re at home — you’re eating more from the fridge and making more mess.
 “The moms I hear from say hiring someone to come in and clean is the first thing they look forward to doing as soon as they feel they can afford it,” says Menegotti.

-Solution Schedule your work, child care and household tasks — and make sure you stick to the plan.
-During the day, slot in quick chores, such as wiping down the bathroom sink.
+Solution: Schedule your work, child care and household tasks — and ensure you stick to the plan.
+During the day, slot in quick chores, such as wiping the bathroom sink.
 Conny McRiner, a mom of three who runs a home daycare just outside of Halifax, zips in and out of her laundry room — which is close to the playroom — throughout the day, doing loads.
-For serious housecleaning, such as vacuuming or scouring the stove, either delegate the tasks to someone you pay or do it weekends or evenings like everyone else with a “real” job.
+For serious housecleaning, such as vacuuming or scouring the stove, delegate tasks to someone you pay or do it weekends or evenings like everyone else with a “real” job.

 Illusion: You’re free to hang out all day.

-Reality “That is one of my biggest pet peeves,” says McRiner.
-“People think because I’m home I can chat on the phone all day.”
-Playing hooky to go on playdates or visit the zoo is not great for a business, and certainly won’t wash if you’re working from home as an employee.
+Reality: “That is one of my biggest pet peeves,” says McRiner.
+“People think I can chat on the phone all day because I'm home.”
+Playing hooky to go on playdates or visit the zoo is not great for a business and certainly won’t wash if you work from home as an employee.

 Illusion: Life will be less stressful.